 Work culture in Bangkok

 Business etiquette in Thailand will be familiar to most expats.
-The traditional wai greeting, where a person presses their palms together and makes a slight bow, is quickly being replaced by the standard Western handshake.
+The traditional wai greeting, where a person bows slightly with their palms pressed together, is quickly being replaced by the standard Western handshake.
 This is at least partially because many Thai businesses realise the importance of being able to communicate globally.

 As with the rest of the country, businesses and companies in Bangkok are usually open from Monday to Friday, with a half day on Saturdays.
 Opening times differ between businesses, however; a bank branch may be open from 8.30am to 4pm while some shopping malls are open until 10pm.